Protect yourself after a data breach

 - Check your account for any unfamiliar transactions and alert your bank/card provider immediately if there is any suspicious activity

 - Keep an eye on your credit score for any unexpected dips

-- Call Credit, Experian and Equifax to ensure credit isn't taken out in your name
+- Call Credit and Experian to ensure credit isn't taken out in your name

 - Never give anyone your PIN or full password (your bank won't ask for this)